AztecProtocol/engineering-designs/docs/keys-config/prd.md

    */
   feeRecipient: AztecAddress;
   /**
-   * Default url for the remote signer for all accounts in this block.
+   * Default remote signer for all accounts in this block.
    */
-  remoteSigner?: Url;
+  remoteSigner?: EthRemoteSignerConfig;
 };

 type ProverKeyStore =